 HCO has been a respected outfitter in the State of Idaho for over 25 years and has a long list of satisfied clients.
 Our operating area allows HCO to offer a wide variety of services.
 We specialize in physically demanding hunts for hunters who share HcO’s enthusiasm for taxing backcountry outings.
 If motorized or strictly horse travel is your preference, we are not the outfit for you.
 HCO is expanding, constantly seeking new opportunities to benefit the outdoor enthusiast.
 Big game hunting species include, elk, deer, moose, pronghorn antelope, big horn sheep, and goat.
 Predators include bear, lion, coyote and wolf.
 HCO has angling access to some of Idaho’s best waters including an assortment of backcountry streams, creeks and high mountain lakes.
 Species swimming these mountain waters include rainbow trout, white fish, cutthroat trout, incidental steelhead trout, brook trout, and bull trout.
 Contact HCO for referrals on waterfowl and upland bird hunting as well.
 The terrain is vast.
-We serve a broad client base and look forward to hunting and fishing with traditional and compound archers, muzzleloader enthusiasts, rifle hunters, shotgunners, fly fishermen and spin fishermen alike.
+We look forward to hunting and fishing with traditional and compound archers, muzzleloader enthusiasts, rifle hunters, shotgunners, and fly fishermen alike.
 As an outfitter in Idaho with a documented history of good operations, we can guarantee tags for a select number of hunters on most of our offerings.
 We will also assist in the application process for those seeking to acquire a controlled tag with no allocation.
 It can take years to save up for a special outdoor experience, so let HCO put you mind at ease and provide some of the necessary gear for you.
 We work with local processors and taxidermists to help make your trip hassle free.